akxxxsl/containerized-django-sample/README.md

 - And to apply migrations: ./manage migrate
 - To create a superuser: ./manage createsuperuser
 - Other commands are available using the command ./manage help.

-> :warning: **Important:** It is crucial to have a domain pointing to your server's IP address, as well as the 'www' subdomain.